Attend a Council meeting

 Some meetings allow public participation, such as speaking on or asking a question about an item on the agenda.

-Arrangements for speaking at a meeting will either be included in the agenda pack or, if there are no details provided, please seek advice from the Council officer whose name appears on the first page of the agenda.
+Arrangements for speaking at a meeting will be included in the agenda pack.
+If there are no details provided, please seek advice from the Council officer whose name appears on the first page of the agenda.

 Speaking at Planning Committee